Insomnia

 When to See a Doctor

 Occasional sleeplessness is usually not a cause for concern.
-However, if insomnia persists for more than a few weeks, significantly affects your daily life, or is accompanied by other concerning symptoms, it may be beneficial to consult with a healthcare provider.
-They can help identify any underlying medical conditions, assess contributing factors, and recommend appropriate strategies to improve your sleep.
-Discussing your sleep habits and concerns with a doctor can help you determine the best course of action for managing your insomnia.
+However, if insomnia persists for more than a few weeks, significantly impacts your daily life, or is accompanied by other troubling symptoms, it may be worth discussing with a healthcare provider.
+They can help determine if there is an underlying medical condition contributing to your sleep problems and suggest appropriate strategies to improve your sleep.
+They can also assess for other potential sleep disorders.

 When to Seek Immediate Medical Attention